Kevin Kendall: Career

-Research in Universities
+Academic research

 During 1989, when ICI decided to focus its business on pharmaceuticals and drop its research in carbon fibers and other advanced materials, Kendall took early retirement and joined his long-time colleague Derek Birchall at Keele University collaborating with the ceramics institution Ceram Research in 1993.
 The patents on ceramic processing were used to develop new products, especially Solid Oxide Fuel Cells (SOFCs) that are expected to grow in market size to $1.4 bn by 2025.
 Kendall's invention of fine cell tubes allowed rapid start-up and led to many academic papers and two books that were highly cited.
 Kendall moved to the University of Birmingham in 2000 and built a substantial group in Chemical Engineering working on hydrogen and fuel cells.
 He and his colleagues, Prof. Dr. Bruno Georges Pollet and Dr Waldemar Bujalski opened the first UK green-hydrogen station refueling five fuel-cell-battery-taxis in 2008 and has continued since his retiring from teaching in 2011 to encourage city/industry leadership in clean-energy transport, not achievable by academics, linking with Asia where the growing car population nearing 1 billion is a desperate problem.
 He was first in showing that the hydrogen fuel cell vehicle used 50% less energy than a comparable combustion car.
 Meanwhile, Kendall was applying his adhesion ideas to cancer cells, viruses, and nano-particles.
 According to Google Scholar, his works have been cited on more than 27,000 occasions, unusual for an industrial researcher.

 He was elected Fellow of the Royal Society in 1993.
 He continues to push forward the green hydrogen revolution, running a fleet of hydrogen-fuel-cell battery vehicles in the Birmingham Clean Air Zone.